 Vision Buddy: The World’s First Ultra-Simple Virtual Reality Headset for the Visually Impaired

-While other electronic glasses, such as eSight and irisvision, allow individuals with vision impairments the opportunity to watch TV and read, Vision Buddy is the first all-in-one assistive device, designed to help you or your loved one perform daily tasks.
+Vision Buddy, the first HD TV watching assistive device, allows individuals with vision impairments to regain their independence once again.
+Vision Buddy is the first all-in-one assistive device, designed to help you or your loved one perform daily tasks.
 With one click, Vision Buddy allows you to see the world around you, use your computer, magnify objects, watch TV, play video games, and so much more.

 With a variety of low vision devices, arguably, electronic glasses are the new frontier.
 There’s no need for multiple tools—instead, you get everything all in one easy-to-use device.
 Try your risk-free trial today!